gimik06/odin-recipes/README.md

-This is the first of many projects that I will be doing as I go through The Odin Project curriculum.
+This is the first of many projects that I will be doing as I go through The Odin Project.

-This simple recipe website will demostrate the very basics of html coding.
+This website will demostrate the basics of html code such as adding headings, paragraphs, links, and images.